swiftlang/swift-package-manager/README.md

 Tests are an important part of the development and evolution of this project, and new contributions are expected to include tests for any functionality change.
-To run the tests on Linux:
+To run the tests, pass the `test` verb to the `bootstrap` script:

-    for x in .build/.bootstrap/bin/*-test; do $x; done

-On Mac use the provided Xcode project.
+    ./Utilities/bootstrap test

 > Long-term, we intend for testing to be an integral part of the Package Manager itself
 > and to not require custom support.